Introduction to Distributed System Concepts

 Other key characteristics of a distributed system

 • Concurrency: Ability of multiple components to access and update shared resources concurrently without interference.
-Concurrency reduces latency and increases the throughput of distributed systems.
+Concurrency reduces latency and increases the throughput.

 • Transparency: Allows users to view a distributed system as a single, logical device, without needing to be aware of the system architecture.
-This is an abstraction where a distributed system, consisting of millions of components spread across multiple computers, appears as a single system to the end user.
+This is an abstraction where a distributed system consisting multiple components, appears as a single system to the end user.

 • Security: It is crucial because users often send requests to access sensitive data managed by servers.
 For example, doctors may request records from hospitals, and users may purchase items through an e-commerce website.
-To prevent denial of service attacks and ensure security and privacy, distributed systems must use secure authentication processes to identify users.
+To prevent denial of service attacks and ensure security, distributed systems must use secure authentication processes.

 • Heterogeneity: Distributed system components may have a variety of differences in terms of networks, hardware, operating systems, programming languages, and implementations by different developers.